emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

    * `"Password"`: Authenticate by requiring `X-Ambassador-Username` and `X-Ambassador-Password` on all incoming requests, and use them to authenticate with the identity provider using the OAuth2 `Resource Owner Password Credentials` grant type.

  - `expirationSafetyMargin`: Check that access tokens not expire for at least this much longer; otherwise consider them to be already expired.
 This provides a safety margin of time for your application to send it to an upstream Resource Server that grants insufficient leeway to account for clock skew and network/application latency.

+ - `clientAuthentication`: Configures how Ambassador uses the `clientID` and `secret` to authenticate itself to the identity
+   provider:
+   * `method`: Which method Ambassador should use to authenticate itself to the identity provider.
+Currently supported are:
+     + `"HeaderPassword"`: Treat the client secret (below) as a password, and pack that in to an HTTP header for HTTP Basic authentication.
+     + `"BodyPassword"`: Treat the client secret (below) as a password, and put that in the HTTP request bodies submitted to the identity provider.
+This is NOT RECOMMENDED by RFC 6749, and should only be used when using HeaderPassword isn't possible.

 Depending on which `grantType` is used, different settings exist.